 Start the process of applying for most types of federal financial aid by filling out a Free Application for Federal Student Aid (FAFSA)

-Be sure to select and file the correct year's FAFSA on the web and use the correct year's income for that application.
+Be sure to select and file the correct year's FAFSA, entering the correct year's income.
 Applications for 2016-2017 require 2015 income information; applications for 2017-2018 require 2015 income information as well.
-Collect all necessary information before starting the application process.
-This includes your and your parents' tax returns, W2 forms, records of untaxed income, asset information, date of birth, Social Security numbers.
+Before starting the process, collect all necessary information.
+This includes your and your parents' tax returns, W2 forms, records of untaxed income, asset information, date of birth, and Social Security numbers.

 Answer all questions carefully, don't guess at the answers, and don't leave any blanks.